sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "Sorry."

 "Not you, I think.
-Musta... picked up a cold or something while I was down.
-How long was I...?"
+Well... maybe a bit.
+But I musta... picked up a cold or something while I was down.
+How long was I out...?"

 When Hat Kid didn't immediately respond, Mu glanced over at her, and saw her in thought.
 "Uhh, kid?
 How long?"